Role of the Swiss Authorized Representative (CH-REP)

 Yes.
 The Swiss Authorised Representative is required on the device labeling (or document accompanying the device, for certain products).

-Swissmedic has released a CH-REP symbol for use, similar in design as the EC-REP symbol.
+There is a Swissmedic CH-REP symbol available for use, similar in design to the EC-REP symbol.
 No minimum size has been defined, other than that it must be clearly legible to the naked eye.
 The CH-REP logo is available in various formats.

 To download the CH-REP symbol, click here and then scroll to the bottom of the Swissmedic webpage.